PhilipInDev/conways_game_of_life/README.md

-# Conway's "Game of life" written using Zustand and Redux toolkit
+# Conway's "Game of life" written using Zustand and Redux toolkit (comparison)